Circular cumulative causation

 Award of the Peace Prize of the German Book Trade Association to Gunnar and Alva Myrdal (Sweden) in the presence of the Federal President.

-Circular cumulative causation is a theory developed by Swedish economist Gunnar Myrdal who applied it systematically for the first time in 1944 (Myrdal, G. (1944), An American Dilemma: The Negro Problem and Modern Democracy, New York: Harper).
+Circular cumulative causation is a theory developed by Swedish economist Gunnar Myrdal who applied it systematically for the first time in his 1944 study, An American Dilemma: The Negro Problem and Modern Democracy.
 It is a multi-causal approach where the core variables and their linkages are delineated.
 The idea behind it is that a change in one form of an institution will lead to successive changes in other institutions.
 These changes are circular in that they continue in a cycle, many times in a negative way, in which there is no end, and cumulative in that they persist in each round.
 The change does not occur all at once as that would lead to chaos, rather the changes occur gradually.

 Overview

 Gunnar Myrdal developed the concept from Knut Wicksell, and developed it with Nicholas Kaldor when they worked together at the United Nations Economic Commission for Europe.
 Myrdal concentrated on the social provisioning aspect of development, while Kaldor concentrated on demand–supply relationships to the manufacturing sector.
 There is also research indicating links with Thorstein Veblen's previous concept of "cumulative causation".
 Overall, the differences with Veblen's and Kaldor's understanding and application of the concept must not be underestimated (Berger, S. (2009), The Foundations of Non-Equilibrium Economics: The Principle of Circular and Cumulative Causation, New York: Routledge).